Celestial Atlas

 A 5th-magnitude open cluster in Ophiuchus (RA 18 27 15.1, Dec +06 30 30)

-Per Dreyer, NGC 6633 (= John Herschel's GC 4410, Caroline Herschel, 1860 RA 18 20 43, NPD 83 31.3) is a "cluster, a little compressed, large star".
+Historical Identification: Per Dreyer, NGC 6633 (= GC 4410 = WH VIII 72, Caroline Herschel, 1860 RA 18 20 43, NPD 83 31.3) is "a cluster, a little compressed, large stars".
 Although de Chéseaux discovered the cluster in the 1740's, his only publication of his discoveries was a report to the French Academy of Sciences which was more or less forgotten until Guillaume Bigourdan published a note about de Cheseaux in 1892; so Dreyer had no way of knowing that Caroline Herschel was not the first to see the object.
-The position precesses to RA 18 27 32.0, Dec +06 33 37, about 3 arcmin northeast of the position listed above, but well within the boundary of the cluster, and "large star" almost certainly refers to 6th-magnitude HD 170200, which is on the southeast periphery of the field; so the identification is certain.
-The cluster contains a couple of dozen relatively bright stars scattered across an irregularly shaped 20 to 30 arcmin wide field, the brightest being about magnitude 7 1/2.
-At the cluster's estimated distance of a thousand light years, its apparent size corresponds to about 8 light years.
-Based on the spectral types of its Main Sequence stars, NGC 6633's age is estimated at six to seven hundred million years.
+The position precesses to RA 18 27 32.0, Dec +06 33 37, about 3 arcmin northeast of the position listed above, but well within the boundary of the cluster and the description fits, so the identification is certain.

 DSS image of region near open cluster NGC 6633